 Porsche unveiled its second all-electric car - behind the Taycan - at the Geneva Motor Show 2018.
 Called the Mission E Cross Turismo, it's a four-seater sports car with the Tesla Model S set firmly in its sights.
 It can't quite match the Model S's Ludicrous Mode 0-60mph of 2.9 seconds, but at 3.5-seconds, the Porsche won't be left far behind in a drag race.

-One of the Mission E Cross Turismo's biggest selling points though, is its recharge time.
-Porsche says you will be able to get 62 miles out of the Mission E Cross Turismo, from just a 4 minute charge, faster than boiling a pot of spaghetti.
-Total range from a full battery is expected to match the Taycan's 310 miles.
+One of the Mission E Cross Turismo's biggest selling points though is its recharge time.
+Porsche says you will be able to get 62 miles out of the Mission E Cross Turismo, from just a 4-minute charge, faster than boiling a pot of spaghetti.
+The total range from a full battery is expected to match the Taycan's 310 miles.

-Rimac, the Croation hypercar manufacturer, has announced a follow up model the Concept One - which Richard Hammond famously crashed - and it looks set to be one of the fastest cars on the planet.
+Rimac, the Croatian hypercar manufacturer, has announced a follow-up model the Concept One - which Richard Hammond famously crashed - and it looks set to be one of the fastest cars on the planet.
 It has a claimed 0-60mph time of 1.85-seconds, which makes it faster than the Tesla Roadster and a range of 404 miles on a single charge.

 Skoda Vision E